Writtic/docker-storm/README.md

 in my case.

 ### How can I deploy a topology?
-Since the nimbus host and port are not default, you need to specify where the nimbus host is, and what is the nimbus port number.<br/>
+Since the nimbus seeds and port are not default, you need to specify where the nimbus seeds is, and what is the nimbus port number on the topology.
+Then you just add ```docker-compose.yml```, ```submitter.yml```, builder folder to your maven project and type the following:
-Following the example above, after discovering the nimbus host IP (could be localhost, could be our docker VM ip as in the case of boot2docker), run the following command:

-    storm jar target/your-topology-fat-jar.jar com.your.package.AndTopology topology-name -c nimbus.host=192.168.99.100 -c nimbus.thrift.port=49627
+    $ docker-compose -p storm up

+And when the storm ui is available create another window then

+    $ docker-compose -p storm -f submitter.yml build
+    $ docker-compose -p storm -f submitter.yml up

 ### How can I connect to one of the containers?
 Find the forwarded ssh port for the container you wish to connect to (use `docker-compose ps`)

-    $ ssh root@`docker-machine ip` -p $CONTAINER_PORT

-The password is '1q2w3e!@#$' (from: https://registry.hub.docker.com/u/enow/main/dockerfile/).
+    $ client.sh